 C. Quorum.
 Five voting members present at the meeting, not by proxy, shall constitute a quorum for any meeting of the Committee.
 Any meeting of the Committee is not considered "valid" unless it has a quorum present.

 D. Electronic Meetings.
-Anytime the Chairman or the Secretary decides a meeting is necessary they can be convened telephonically or electronically to the Committee including annual meeting or special votes.
+Anytime the Chairman or the Secretary decides a meeting is necessary they can be convened electronically for the Committee including annual meeting or special votes.
 All Committee members need to take part in the discussion and a resolution met within thirty (30) days.

 A. Formation.
-The Procedural Rules of the Committee are to be determined by the Committee, upon approval by the Board of Directors of the KOS, and provided that they do not conflict with the bylaws of the KOS.
+The Procedural Rules of the Committee are to be determined by the Committee, upon approval by the KOS Board of Directors provided that they do not conflict with the KOS bylaws.

 B. Changes.
-These rules may be changed by a majority vote of all the voting members of the Committee, upon approval by the Board of Directors of the KOS.
+These rules may be changed by a majority vote of the voting members of the Committee, becoming effective upon approval by the KOS Board of Directors.

 B. Submission.
 Records should be submitted on the Committee's Official Report Form by paper, e-mail, via the web submission form, or as an eBird checklist.
 Report forms shall be readily available from the Secretary and on the KBRC webpage.

 C. Resubmissions.
 A record that has received a final Committee decision, whether accepted or rejected and even though published as such, may be resubmitted by anyone if there becomes available new and substantial evidence that might reverse that decision.
 Furthermore, records involving taxa that have since undergone taxonomic revision by the American Ornithologists' Union may be resubmitted to determine the status of any changed taxa.
 Any resubmitted record shall be circulated with all previous votes, Committee comments, publication status, and all new evidence marked as such.

 D. Circulation Procedures.